Arabs in Aspic: Style

-As a result of their influences, the group combines "typical Scandinavian, slightly elegiac Retroprog with a good portion of hard rock."
-However, the band varied their style with the break in the band's history.
-While the first two releases leaned more towards hard rock and psychedelic rock, those after the group's reunion leaned more towards progressive rock.
+As a result of their influences, the group's sound has been described as a combination of "typical Scandinavian, slightly elegiac Retroprog with a good portion of hard rock."
+This style has shifted slightly over the years, with an early focus on hard and psychedelic rock evolving into a stronger adherence to progressive rock following the band's reunion.

-With its closeness to Hawkwind, older Black Sabbath and Pink Floyd, the debut already corresponds to this style and combines "dark crushing guitars and a lot of Hammond organ".
-The influence of psychedelic rock is even more clearly served on the debut than on later releases.
+Drawing largely from psychedelic rock, the debut album of the band incorporates influences from Hawkwind, older Black Sabbath and Pink Floyd, featuring "dark crushing guitars and a lot of Hammond organ".
+This influence is more pronounced than in their later releases.